mongodb/docs/source/includes/api/list-tables/database-users-get-response.rst

        - ``enableSharding``

-         This role is specific to MongoDB databases managed by |service|.
-The role allows the user to enable sharding on a database and to shard a collection.
+         This role is specific to MongoDB databases managed by
+         |service|.
+The role allows the user to enable sharding on a
+         database and to shard a collection.

        - ``read``
        - ``readWrite``
        - A name of a :ref:`custom MongoDB role <mongodb-roles>`

    * - ``username``
+     - string
      - Username for authenticating to MongoDB.